 Here's a bit of information to guide your decision to retain us for your consulting and/or training needs:

 27 years of service in Federal, State and private crime laboratories

 Certified by the International Association for Identification (IAI) as a Latent Print Examiner, Footwear Examiner and Senior Crime Scene Analyst

-Consulted on cases throughout South Carolina, as well as Illinois, Indiana, Massachusetts, Nebraska, New York and New Jersey
+Consulted on cases throughout South Carolina, as well as Illinois, Indiana, Massachusetts, Maryland, Nebraska, New York, New Jersey, North Carolina and Virginia

 Familiar with the current challenges to forensic evidence

-Provided expert witness testimony in Federal and State courts on over 110 occasions in Florida, Georgia, Massachusetts, South Carolina, Tennessee, Texas, Puerto Rico and the U.S. Virgin Islands
+Provided expert witness testimony in Federal and State courts on over 110 occasions in Florida, Georgia, Massachusetts, North Carolina, South Carolina, Tennessee, Texas, Virginia, Puerto Rico and the U.S. Virgin Islands

 Current member of the Friction Ridge Subcommittee under the Organization of Scientific Area Committees (OSAC)